wing5wong/artisan-whs-static/source/_courses/SOCE.md

 **Content:**

 Students will experience a rich understanding of the unique nature of Aotearoa, New Zealand's bicultural heritage and financial literacy skills.
-Students will develop a variety of social inquiry skills which will enhance their processing interpretation and presentation techniques.
+Students will develop a variety of social inquiry skills which will enhance their processing interpretation and presentation techniques, including researching a New Zealand disaster and pandemic planning.
+Students also explore innovations and are encouraged to be innovative themselves.

 **Assessment:**